tailor-platform/frontend-packages/packages/auth/README.md

 ### Callback

-This package automatically adds a callback path by Next.js middleware to accept redirection from Identity Providers as `__auth/callback/{strategy}`.
+This package automatically generates a callback handler with Next.js middleware to accept redirection from Identity Providers as `__auth/callback/{strategy}`.

 Thus, if you are using OIDC strategy, the path you have to add in the whitelist on IDP dashboard will be `__auth/callback/oidc`.